caiogomide/caiogomide/README.md

 <hr>

 💬 Computer Engineering undergraduate student, expected to graduate in March 2025.
 Currently, I am deepening my knowledge in natural language processing (NLP) and machine translation to develop an automatic translation system for technical documentation from English to Portuguese as part of my undergraduate thesis.
-I have experience and interest in software development, automation, and data analysis.
+I have experience and interest in software development, automation, data engineering and data analysis.

 <p align="left">
   <a href="https://skillicons.dev">